Our biogas upgrading system

-CLEAN-BGAS UPGR is a technology focused on biogas upgrading for biomethane production.
-There are different stages in the technology and it is based on a chemical process which includes a chemical scrubber with amine.
+CLEAN-BGAS UPGR is a highly efficient solution for biogas upgrading and biomethane production.
+The system is composed of different stages and it is based on a chemical process which includes a chemical scrubber with amine.
 The technology has different modules:

 Biogas Cleaning: It aims to separate all the impurities from the biogas before its entry into the CO2 removal process.
 At this stage undesirable compounds such as siloxanes, moisture, particulates, halogenated hydrocarbons and NH3, that can poison the solvent used for scrubbing, are removed.

 CO2 removal / Biomethane.
 CO2 removal / Biomethane production: This is performed by chemical absorption.
 The biogas is washed with a suitable chemical solvent (alkanoamina) to remove up to 100% of CO2 from this stream, as well as possible traces of H2S that can be found in biogas.
 As a result of the process, a biogas stream with a high level of CH4, similar to natural gas is obtained.

 Solvent recovery: The regeneration of the solvent is made by distillation.
 By doing so the CO2 stream is removed from the solvent, captured from the biogas.
 The solvent is once again used in the absorption operation while the CO2 can be destined to other uses (filling fire extinguishers, dry ice, seaweed farming, petrochemicals, etc.).

 Drying gas/biomethane: Its purpose is to ensure a dry gas for its compression and storage.
 This operation involves cooling and drying by adsorption.
 For the last operation, substances with a high adsorption capacity are used.

 - Low power consumption

 - The solvent is selective, minimal loss of methane

 - Injection into natural gas grid

 - Raw material for production of methanol and hydrogen